oracle-livelabs/oci/gdk-oci-email/05-build-run-app/build-run-app.md

 In this lab, you will:

 * Build and run the application
-* Upload a picture
+* Send a simple plain-text email
-* Download the picture
+* Send a templated email
-* Delete the picture
+* Send an email with an attachment
 * Stop the application

 ## Task 1: Build and run the application